notsamecGG/cpp-proj-pyramid/reamde-orig.md

 - WYSIWG (What you see is what you get) Editor

 ## Projects Idea References
-This is only altered copy of [this](https://github.com/andysterks/three-levels-of-projects.git) repo
 - [A list of sample Web App Ideas](https://flaviocopes.com/sample-app-ideas/) from Flavio Copes
 - [Martyr2'S Mega Project Ideas List!](https://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/?utm_source=pocket_mylist) from dreamincode.net
 - [40 Side Project Ideas for Software Engineers](https://www.codementor.io/@npostolovski/40-side-project-ideas-for-software-engineers-g8xckyxef?utm_source=pocket_mylist) from codementor.io